pytorch/pytorch/docs/source/onnx_dynamo.rst

 Dependencies
 ------------

-The ONNX exporter depends on extra Python packages not available through PyTorchs's `requirements.txt` file:
+The ONNX exporter depends on extra Python packages:

   - `ONNX <https://onnx.ai>`_
   - `ONNX Script <https://onnxscript.ai>`_

-They can be installed through `pip <https://pypi.org/project/pip/>`_ utility as follows:
+They can be installed through `pip <https://pypi.org/project/pip/>`_:

+..
+TODO: Replace with `onnxscript` when it is official
 .. code-block:: bash

-  pip install onnx onnxscript-preview    # TODO: Replace with `onnxscript` when it is official
+  pip install --upgrade onnx onnxscript-preview

 A simple example
 ----------------